 He should be satisfied after a feeding, and wake at regular intervals to be fed again.
 Spitting up formula at the end of the feed usually means the baby ate more than his stomach can hold, but if it persists, talk to your pediatrician.

 The rule of thumb for formula at 1 month is 2.5 ounces per pound in 24 hours or 3 to 4 ounces per feed, increasing to 4 to 6 ounces per feed (up to 32 ounces a day) at 2 months and beyond.
 Larger babies may take slightly more.
 Once a bottle enters a baby’s mouth, any leftover formula in that bottle must be discarded after the feeding to prevent bacterial growth and breakdown of nutrients.
+Solid food readiness

 : A baby’s immune system is immature during those first few months.
 Breast milk will provide most of the immunities your infant needs, but formula does not.
-Introducing any solid food too early can trigger sensitivities or allergies, and many of the enzymes needed to digest solids are not yet available in sufficient amounts to allow the food to be properly metabolised.
+Introducing any solid food too early can trigger sensitivities or allergies, and many of the enzymes needed to digest solids are not yet available in sufficient amounts to allow the food to be properly metabolized.
 Most importantly, an infant does not possess the ability to manipulate and swallow solid foods until around 5 months, so offering them can cause gagging or choking.

 Solid foods also displace breast milk or formula, which contain the necessary nutrients needed for optimum growth in the first half-year of life.
 Breast milk and formula contain about 20 kilocalories per ounce, where a spoonful of cereal might contain only 16 kilocalories.
 Your baby will drink 4 to 6 ounces of milk at a feeding after 2 months, or 80 to 120 calories, but if filled up with cereal he will not take the needed amount of milk.
 So your baby may look healthy but actually be malnourished.

 Some very large babies are ready for infant cereal before smaller infants.
 Your pediatrician will guide you on when to start.
 Pre-term babies must be given a little extra time before solid foods are offered.
-Even though your baby was released from hospital at 36 weeks, she is still four weeks younger physically than the full-term baby.
+Even though your baby was released from the hospital at 36 weeks, she is still four weeks younger physically than the full-term baby.
 Give her time to let her body catch up.